 - Go through Event Organizer’s checklist.

-- Make sure you have sent out the attendee link to your online viewers.
+- Make sure attendee's link have been sent out to your online viewers.

 - Do a test run- Schedule a separate live event for a practice session.